Gamma-ray Orbital Modulation in Spider Pulsars: Three Discoveries and a Universal Modulated Fraction: Results

 \subsection{Eclipsing binaries}

-To maximize sensitivity for detecting gamma-ray eclipses, we used reweighted photons in the full Fermi-LAT energy band of $0.1-300$ GeV as explained in \cite{clark23}, which provides sufficient photon statistics.
-Eclipses were confirmed in PSRs B1957+20, J1048+2339, J1555-2908, J1816+4510, J2129-0429, consistent with the results of \citet[Figure \ref{fig:eclipsing}]{clark23}.
+To maximize sensitivity for detecting gamma-ray eclipses, we used reweighted photons in the full Fermi-LAT energy band of $0.1-300$ GeV as explained by \cite{clark23}, that provide sufficient photon statistics.
+Eclipses were confirmed in PSRs B1957+20, J1048+2339, J1555-2908, J1816+4510, and J2129-0429, consistent with the results of \citet[Figure \ref{fig:eclipsing}]{clark23}.

 After confirming the presence of eclipses, we used our standard analysis in the soft band ($0.1-1$ GeV) to search for GOM.
 We did not detect significant GOM from any of the five eclipsing systems, and we placed upper limits on their MFs.
+The folded light curves in the soft band are shown in Figure \ref{fig:eclipsing_soft}.